Guaranteed Recovery of One-Hidden-Layer Neural Networks via Cross Entropy: Introduction

 In this paper, we focus on the classification setting by minimizing the empirical loss using the cross entropy objective, which is a popular choice in training practical neural networks.
-The geometry as well as the model recovery problem based on the cross entropy loss function have not yet been understood even for one-hidden-layer networks.
-Such a loss function is much more challenging to analyze than the squared loss, not just because it is nonconvex with multiple neurons, but also because its gradient and Hessian take much more complicated forms compared with the squared loss; moreover, it is hard to control the size of gradient and Hessian due to the saturation phenomenon, i.e., when $H\left(\bW,\bx \right) $ approaches $0$ or $1$.
-The main focus of this paper is to develop technical analysis for guaranteed model recovery under the challenging cross entropy loss function for the classification problem for two types of one-hidden-layer network structures.
+The geometry as well as the optimization of the model recovery problem based on the cross-entropy loss function have not yet been understood even for one-hidden-layer networks.
+The main focus of this paper is to develop technical analysis for guaranteed model recovery under the challenging cross-entropy loss function for the classification problem for two types of one-hidden-layer network structures.